SiliconLabs/platform_hardware_drivers/magnetic_buzzer/README.md

-# Buzzer 2 click driver
+# Magnetic Buzzer Driver

 ## Overview

-This project shows the driver implementation of the **CMT-8540S-SMT magnetic buzzer** that is integrated on the **buzz 2 click** with Silicon Labs Platform.
+This project shows the driver implementation of the **CMT-8540S-SMT magnetic buzzer** that is integrated on the **BUZZ 2 click** with Silicon Labs Platform.

 ## Gecko SDK Suite version